marlonbarrios/ai-art-lab/README.md

 ---

-## "Entangled with Imagination Engines - Session 1"
+# "Entangled with Imagination Engines - Session 2"
+# Making + Hacking Session + App Structure

 ## Location: Radiona, Zagreb
 ### Total Duration: 3 hours
 #### Date: April 26th
-# Making + Hacking Session

 ## Overview
 This session focuses on interactive learning and practical engagement with AI-powered web applications, specifically Vera AI and Bauhaus Time Traveller.
 Participants will explore, hack, and enhance these applications while also engaging with curated video content on Large Language Models (LLMs).